52nd Consecutive Annual Conclave

 A Brief History of the Conclave

-The Conclave has been the flagship event for the "Salty" Flyrodders of New York since the club’s inception.
-It started in 1966 as a Shelter Island Weakfish Tournament for Salty members and moved to the Sound View Inn to accommodate more guests and epxand the fishing area to the entire North Fork from Mattituck to Orient.
+The Conclave has been the flagship event for the “Salty” Flyrodders of New York since the club’s inception.
+It started in 1966 as a Shelter Island Weakfish Tournament for Salty members and moved to Greenport to accommodate more guests and expand the fishing area to the entire North Fork from Mattituck to Orient.
 In 2010, a format change was implemented from single invited guest host (like “Lefty” Kreh, Lou Tabory, Bob Popovics, Nick Curccion, Ed Mitchell, Alan Caolo, David Skok and more) who made a slide presentation and casting demonstration to an “on the water” experience (and still evolving to include additional learning opportunities).

 Fishing the North Fork and Shelter Island

-The Conclave headquarters at the Sound View Inn is centrally located on Long Island’s North fork providing access to both Peconic bays and the Long Island Sound.
+The Conclave headquarters at the Townsend Manor Inn is centrally located on Long Island’s North fork providing access to both the Peconic Bay and the Long Island Sound.
 These are prime Striped Bass locations with diverse structure and terrain available in close proximity to the hotel (pristine flats, estuaries, salt creeks, sand beaches, pebble beaches, boulder fields and deep channels).
 Town of Southold parking permits and a detailed fishing map will be provided to weekend program attendees.
 The Shelter Island ferry extends access to some less traveled beaches and estuaries and opens unique angling opportunities to the adventurous angler.

-- Check in at the Sound View Inn the early afternoon through evening
+- Check in at the Townsend Manor Inn the early afternoon through evening

-- Presentation on North Fork fishing locations, flies to use and latest fishing reports just before dinner
+- Presentation on North Fork fishing locations, flies to use, and latest fishing reports just before dinner with David Blinken

-- Group dinner at the Sound View Inn in the evening
+- Buffet dinner at the Townsend Manor Inn in the evening

 - Night fishing for those who are inclined